You've got questions, and we have answers!

 If you would like to include our videos on your own blog or site, YouTube has a handy "embed" function you can use to share our videos (we ask that you not use ad blockers).

 Guest artist spots are very rare, and we can't promise them to anyone.
-If you're interested (and very patient!) send us a sample of your work (such as a link to your deviantArt page or online portfolio).
-We keep all the guest artist portfolios we receive on file, and review the file when a spot opens up for a guest artist.
+If you're interested (and very patient!) send us a website link to your work (not email attachments), such as a webcomic, a Tumblr blog, deviantArt page, etc. We keep all the guest artist portfolios we receive on file, and review the file when a spot opens up for a guest artist.
 If we see an episode that we think you'd be a good fit for, we'll be in touch, but please do remember that this is a rare opportunity!
 We see far more portfolios than we will ever have guest slots for.

 We do not offer jobs, internships, or volunteer work, beyond captioning and translating videos or the very occasional opportunity for a guest artist slot.